JBBullock/GraveyardShift-Download/README.md

 # GraveyardShift-Download
 Download for Graveyard Shift.
-Download the raw file, if you do run into a security/malware pop up rest assured this is a portfolio project for professional use.
+Download the raw file, if you do run into a security/malware pop up rest assured this is a portfolio project for professional use and not an attempt to steal your cookies.